Psychology Today: 21st century

 From June 2010 to June 2011, Psychology Today ranked among the top 10 selling consumer magazines at newsstands.

 The website includes a directory of psychologists, psychiatrists, and other mental health professionals in the U.S. and globally.
 In June 2021, The New York Times recommended the website as a source for finding therapists.

 Psychology Today is currently owned by Sussex Publishers.

 The magazine is not peer-reviewed.

+Website accessibility

+The domain Psychologytoday.com is not available in the Wayback Machine.
+Attempting to search for this domain yields the message, "Sorry.
+This URL has been excluded from the Wayback Machine."